barcampbangkok/barcampbkk/README.rst

 2. Create the database for development.
 From inside the source code folder::

     python manage.py syncdb --all
-    python manage.py migrate
+    python manage.py migrate --fake
     python manage.py loaddata fixtures/dev/*

    When it asks you to create an admin user, please create one.
 When it runs successfully, it will create ``dev.db`` in your source code folder and load some stub content from fixtures.

 3. Symbolic link cms static files (Windows people, you will have to copy the folder over instead)